 - Helps in maintaining healthy hormone levels.
 Prebiotics help your body absorb essential nutrients that help in building hormones.

-- Prebiotic are fiber and eating lots of fibrous food keeps you full for a long time, thus prebiotics are great for weight loss.
+- Prebiotic are fiber and eating lots of fibrous food keeps you full for a long time, thus prebiotics in foods are great for weight loss.

 Food sources of prebiotics:

-Garlic: Garlic is a prebiotic that is naturally high in inulin, a type of non- digestible carbohydrate that feeds the good bacteria in your gut and restrict disease causing bacteria from growing at the same time.
+Garlic is a prebiotic that is naturally high in inulin, a type of non- digestible carbohydrate that feeds the good bacteria in your gut and restrict disease causing bacteria from growing at the same time.
 Pickled garlic is best for kids’ gut health.
-(Easy to feed Omega-3 for kids brain development)

-Onion: Onion has prebiotic effects which strengthen gut flora, that help with fat breakdown and boost your immune system and improve digestion.
+It has prebiotic effects which strengthen gut flora, that help with fat breakdown and boost your immune system and improve digestion.
 Onion is also rich in antioxidants called flavonoids quercetin which help fight free radicals.
 Onion is also rich in vitamin C, B vitamins like folate (B9), pyridoxine (B6) and potassium, which aids in metabolism, red blood cell production and nerve function.
-(Home remedy to cure cough using onion?)

-Barley: Barely is one of the most popular cereal grains.
+Barely is one of the most popular cereal grains.
 It contains beta-glucan which is a prebiotic fiber that promotes the growth of good bacteria in your digestive tract.
 Barley is also rich in selenium, this helps with thyroid function.
 It has antioxidant properties as well which boost the immune system of the body.
-(Easy pizza recipe using millets)

-Sprouted grains: The concentration of fiber increases in sprouted grains.
+The concentration of fiber increases in sprouted grains.
 Fiber is one of the most important components for maintaining gut health.
 Fiber nourishes the good bacteria in the gut and promotes elimination and detoxification of the colon.
-(What is the need to sprout grains?)

-Apple: Apple has outstanding health benefits as it is rich in fiber, vitamin c, antioxidants and potassium.
+Apple has outstanding health benefits as it is rich in fiber, vitamin c, antioxidants and potassium.
 It has pectin, a type of soluble fiber, which has prebiotic effects and promotes healthy gut microbiota.
 Pectin increases butyrate, a short chain fatty acid that feeds beneficial gut bacteria and decreases the population of harmful bacteria.
-(Foods to keep the immunity of kids high all through the year?)

-Cocoa: Cocoa contains prebiotic fibers that activate good bacteria.
+Cocoa contains prebiotic fibers that activate good bacteria.
 Researchers found that cocoa can promote friendly bacteria and helps to reduce inflammation in the gut.
-Cocoa is loaded with zinc, iron, copper, and vitamins like vitamin A, vitamin B12 and vitamin K which also relaxes arteries and increases blood circulation.
-(Healthy and tasty Iyurved’s Daily Nutrition spread Chocolate spread for brain development, immunity, growth and strong bones)
+Cocoa contains zinc, iron, copper, and vitamins like vitamin A, vitamin B12 and vitamin K which also relaxes arteries and increases blood circulation.

 Recipe for Paneer Paratha with hidden radish, herbs and nuts